Elizabeth George Speare

-Elizabeth George Speare (November 21, 1908 – November 15, 1994) was an American writer of children's books, best known for historical novels including two Newbery Medal winners.
-She has been called one of America's 100 most popular writers for children and some of her work has become mandatory reading in many schools throughout the nation.
-Since her books have sold so well she is cited as one of the Educational Paperback Association's top 100 authors.
+Elizabeth George Speare (November 21, 1908 – November 15, 1994) was an American writer of children's historical fiction, including two Newbery Medal winners, recognizing the year's "most distinguished contribution to American literature for children".
+In 1989 she received the Children's Literature Legacy Award for her contributions to American children's literature and one of the Educational Paperback Association's top 100 authors.

-Speare is one of six writers with two Newbery Medals recognizing the year's "most distinguished contribution to American literature for children".

-In 1989 she received the Laura Ingalls Wilder Medal for her contributions to American children's literature.

 Life

 Speare was born in Melrose, Massachusetts to Harry Allan and Demetria (Simmons) George.
 Her childhood, as she later recalled, was "exceptionally happy" and Melrose was "an ideal place in which to have grown up, close to fields and woods where we hiked and picnicked, and near to Boston where we frequently had family treats of theaters and concerts."

 She had an extended family with one brother and many aunts, uncles, and cousins, and most importantly, very loving and supportive parents.
 Speare lived much of her life in New England, the setting for many of her books.

-Speare discovered her gift for writing at the age of eight and began composing stories while still in high school.
+Speare began writing stories while still in high school.
 After completing her Bachelor of Arts degree at Smith College in 1930, she earned her Master's degree in English from Boston University and taught English at several private Massachusetts high schools from 1932 to 1936.

-In 1936, she met her future husband, Alden Speare, and together the two moved to Connecticut where they married and raised two children; Alden, Jr., who was born in 1939, and Mary in 1942.
+In 1936, she met her future husband, Alden Speare, and together they moved to Connecticut where they married and raised two children.
 Although Speare always intended to write, the challenges and responsibilities of being a mother and wife drained her of any free time.
 Speare began to focus seriously on literature when her children were in junior high school.